keboola/developers-docs/cli/commands/workflows/index.md

 Generate workflows for GitHub Actions:
 - `validate` - validates all branches on change
 - `push` - pushes each change in the main branch to the project
-- `pull` - pulls the main branch from the project every 5 minutes
+- `pull` - pulls the main branch from the project every five minutes

 You will be prompted which workflows you want to generate.